rachaelalfant/rachaelalfant.github.io/index.md

 ### About me

-I am a 5th-year PhD student in the Department of Computational Applied Math & Operations Research at Rice University; my research focuses on mixed integer programming.
+I am a PhD Candidate in the Department of Computational Applied Math & Operations Research at Rice University; my research focuses on mixed integer programming.
 I am advised by Dr. Sebastian Perez-Salazar and Dr. Andrew J. Schaefer.

 #### Contact info
 - **Email**: rma10 [at] rice.edu